Elderberries are a hot topic in the colder months of the year. But what makes these berries so special?

 Elderberries contain a variety of nutrients including vitamins A, E, and C. These vitamins are also known as antioxidants which build the body’s defense against germs and help fight off illness.

-However, the benefits you receive from antioxidants depend on the amount of them you eat in your food.
+However, the benefits you receive from antioxidants depend on the amount of them in your food.
 This is true for elderberries, too.
 Most research is based on elderberry extract, which is a concentrated version of elderberries.
-There are no current recommendations for the amount you would have to eat to get these benefits.
+There are no current recommendations for the amounts of other elderberry products you would have to eat to get these benefits.

 Additionally, elderberry products can be a little pricey.
 Good thing we know of a cheaper option!
 Cranberries have a similar nutrient content and have been shown to support both the immune system and the cardiovascular system.
 Check out how these two berries compare below.